Baegll/ArenaNightsBlackAgents/content/Characters/NPCs/The Target Brigadier-General Lennart.md

+---
+aliases:
+  - Lennart
+---

 Lennart has a perfectly normal-looking career jacket for a Canadian general officer: squadron command, liaison with the [[USAF]], base command, [[NATO]] posting.
 His expertise is logistics; routing flights and supplies from base to field and vice versa.
 The only anomaly in his file is his sudden transfer to [[Sarajevo]]: by rights, he should have finished out his NATO tour at [[NATO HQ Naples]].
 His transfer five months ago might have been intended to stymie his investigation, or he might have requested it himself to get access to records of the [[Bosnia]] and [[Kosovo]] missions.

 From [[Quebec]]

 Lives in a Townhome in [[Sarajevo]]

+Has a girlfriend who flies in, doesnt even cheat on her because he is so vanilla

 Annoyed to be here in Serbia, most likely